Madera County Small Claims Court, California

 Types of Madera County Small Claims Court Cases

-Many different types of cases can be filed in small claims court.
-The most common types are automobile accidents, property damage, rent deposit disputes, homeowners association disputes, and contractor disputes.
+All types of cases can be filed in small claims court.
+Common cases are: car accidents, damage to property, some landlord tenant disputes, and contractor disputes.

-Small Claims Court Locations for Madera County
+Madera County Small Claims Court Locations

 Main Courthouse